-In addition, a pdf is available providing a brief introduction to the templates.
+In addition, a pdf (Missing Data with Stat-JR) is available providing a brief introduction to the templates.

 The zip file contains the three principal Stat-JR templates described in the table above, and a number of sub-templates which some of these call (the pdf describes these dependencies, some of which are core templates released as part of the standard Stat-JR install).